jbequ5/SAGE-Enigma-Subnet/Subsystems/Defense.md

 ## 6. Current Limitations and Planned Improvements

-**Current (v0.9.12+)**: Full 6-phase AHE loop, RedTeamVault, attacks on all subsystems, global re-scoring integration, meta-RL tuning of attack/fix policies, provenance logging.
+Full 6-phase AHE loop, RedTeamVault, attacks on all subsystems, global re-scoring integration, meta-RL tuning of attack/fix policies, provenance logging.
 **Planned**: On-demand red-team API for external researchers, automated generation of synthetic adversarial training data for Enigma models, integration with cloud-scale Operations for large-fleet hardening.

 ## Why the Defense Subsystem Matters

 The Defense Subsystem is the immune system of SAGE.
 By continuously attacking every layer with the 6-phase AHE loop, generating adversarial examples, and hardening the system in real time, it ensures that the 60/40 scoring, ranking, contribution scoring, orchestration policies, and meta-RL learning remain robust against gaming, poisoning, and distribution shift.
 It is the layer that makes the entire People’s Intelligence Layer trustworthy and self-hardening over time.

----

-This is the **full post-CC review SOTA version** of the Defense Subsystem.
-It meets the same rigor level as the Strategy and Economic specs: every phase is defined with clear steps, all attack vectors are comprehensive, integration with the 60/40 scoring and other subsystems is explicit, and the document is rebuildable.

-Copy and paste this directly into `subsystems/Defense-Subsystem.md`.

-Would you like me to continue with the **Training Subsystem** spec next, or do you want any adjustments to this Defense document first?
-Just say the word.